Updated October 27, 2022

 Nerve damage caused by a car accident can happen in a number of ways, including whiplash; spinal disc herniations; blunt force trauma to the head, arms, or legs; and deep cuts.
 Symptoms of nerve damage vary depending on the injury and location:

 - Increased or decreased sensitivity of the skin to hot or cold temperatures

 - Muscles twitching uncontrollably

 - Pain or muscle weakness in general

 - Partial or full paralysis of the arm, hand, leg, or toes

 - Prickling or tingling in any part of the body

 - Sharp, radiating pain in the neck or back that travels to the limbs

-Damage to the nerves outside the brain and spinal cord (peripheral nerves) can cause weakness, numbness, and pain in the hands and feet.
+Damage to the nerves outside the brain and spinal cord (peripheral nerves) can cause weakness, numbness, and pain in the extremities.
 Other areas of the body can also be affected.

-Traumatic injuries from a crash can cause nerves to become severed or damaged.
-After a wreck, an injured victim may describe the pain they are experiencing as tingling, stabbing, or burning.
+After a wreck, many victims report nerve damage in the hand, arm, or knee.
+They may describe the pain they are experiencing as tingling, stabbing, or burning.
 Nerve pressure can even be caused by having to wear a cast or using crutches.